0xb0x/badger-btc-hedged-strategy/README.md

 Also due to the nature of withdrawals from the ribbon vault, the following function inplementations were changed to enable our strategy to remain compatible with badger:

-`_withdrawSome(amount)` -> This initiates a withdrawal from the ribbon vault which could be completed later in the future
+`_withdrawSome(amount)` -> This initiates a withdrawal from the ribbon vault and our hedging strategy which could be completed later in the future

-`_withdrawAll()` -> This completes an already initiated withdrawal from ribbon vault.
+`_withdrawAll()` -> This completes an already initiated withdrawal from the ribbon vault and hedging strategy.

 # todo
-do more research
+- do more research
-write tests for current strategy
+- write tests for current strategy

 # helpful links
 https://www.opyn.co

 https://www.ribbon.finance

 # note